 This was the case for one customer we recently met with.
 All of their executive assistants were super admins in order to manage executive calendars and conference rooms.

 Using BetterCloud, this fast-growing analytics company was able to build out customized admin roles for each user’s position.
 Instead of having all of the keys to the kingdom, the executive assistants and help desk team now have the precise level of privileges needed to manage calendars or add users to groups.

 After fixing their super admin issue, this customer was alarmed by a second major blind spot.
 In both Dropbox and Box, we unearthed several sensitive documents with external sharing links: offer letters, equity agreements, contract reviews, and more.
 When we traced the file path of the contract reviews, we found that they were in a publicly exposed accounting folder.
 Their IT director expressed it best: “We gotta kill those public links immediately.”

-Get your free security assessment
+Get your free security consultation